-After you've selected the tests you'd like to use from our test library, you can add your own custom questions to an assessment (you can skip this step and make an assessment without custom questions).
+After you've selected the tests you'd like to use from our test library, you can add your own custom questions to an assessment.

 Your custom questions can be multiple choice or open-ended.
 You can also ask candidates to upload a file (for instance a resume or portfolio) or have the candidates record a video response.
 Video responses can be great for general introductions or to give you insight into how a candidate would answer a question in a live interview.

 When you've finished adding custom questions, click "Next step" in the upper right corner to continue.

 |Tip: You can go back one step at any time while making your assessment by clicking the arrow in the upper left corner.|